Carrots are an affordable, nutrient-dense vegetable can help improve blood pressure, lower cholesterol, and improve eye health..

 - Lay them on a tray, put them in the oven for 20 minutes at 400°F and enjoy!

 You can even get keto mayonnaise or mustard and use it as a healthy dip.
-Just avoid anything that contains vegetable seed oils.
-Look for brands that use coconut oil or olive oil since it doesn’t trigger inflammation.
+Look for brands that use coconut oil or olive oil if you want to minimize inflammation.

 Here Are 3 Keto Carrots Substitutes